-This team consists of administrators, a school Psychologist, and auxiliary and classroom personnel as needed.
+This team consists of administrators, school counselor, intervention specialist, speech pathologist and classroom personnel as needed.
 The purpose of this team is to meet weekly to discuss individual student needs and to create an educational plan that will best support student learning.
 Further, the team provides support to the classroom teacher to implement the learning plan.